ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * Thank you to Thomas McCarthy-Howe for inventing the concept of a vCon and the many discussions that we had while this concept was developed into reality.
 * Thank you to Jonathan Rosenberg and Andrew Siciliano for their input to the vCon container requirements in the form of I-D: draft-rosenberg-vcon-cc-usecases.
-* Thank you to Rohan Mahy for his help in exploring the CDDL schema and CBOR format for vCon.
+* Thank you to Rohan Mahy for his help in exploring the CDDL schema and CBOR format for vCon and testing out the extension framework with MIME.
 * The examples in this document were generated using the command line interface (CLI) from the py-vcon [PY-VCON] python open source project.
 * Thank you to Steve Lasker for formatting and spelling edits.
+* Thank you to Marc Petit-Huguenin for sorting out session_id.